ibm-cloud-docs/account/resourcegroups.md

 ## Creating a resource group by using the CLI
 {: #rgs_cli}
 {: cli}

+You can create and rename a resource group, or view a resource in one by using the {{site.data.keyword.Bluemix}} Command Line Interface.
+For detailed information about working with resources, see [Working with resources and resource groups](/docs/cli?topic=cli-ibmcloud_commands_resource).

 1. Log in, and select the account.